php-flasher/php-flasher.github.io/docs/framework/symfony.md

 updated_at: 2020-11-28
 ---

-PHP Flasher offers a solid integration with the Symfony Framework, and it also support older version of the framework From laravel 2.7 to 5.2.
+PHP Flasher offers a solid integration with the Symfony Framework, and it also supports older version of the framework From Symfony 2.7 to 5.2.

 ## Installation :